dullroar/miki/README.rst

   <https://en.wikipedia.org/wiki/Markdown>`__ (md).
   Both types can be in the same wiki.
 * Run ``make`` to output html, and/or pdf, and/or plain text.

+  * Also generates a sitemap for the whole wiki.

 * Read your wiki pages.
 * Optionally catalogs any book/media files in your wiki.